kosich/rxjs-proxify/README.md

 stream.msg.subscribe(…);
 ```

-😲 !
+With good TypeScript support! 😲

-Roughly speaking, Proxify turns your `Observable<{ title: string }>` into `Observable<{ title: string }> & { title: Observable<string> }`.
+Roughly speaking, Proxify turns
+`Observable<{ title: string }>` into `Observable<{ title: string }> & { title: Observable<string> }`
 And it does it recursively.
 Letting you access Observable API as well as pluck props & methods from any depth of the stream!

 ## 📦 Install